sitecrafting/conifer/docs/basics.md

 ### Notifiers

-Conifer's dead-simple [Notifiers](/features/notifiers.md) lets you send emails to admins and other users at the drop of a hat:
+Conifer's dead-simple [Notifiers](/notifiers.md) let you send emails to admins and other users at the drop of a hat:

 * Email the main site admin with a simple method call
 * Easily send formatted emails to arbitrary addresses